jordanparker6/sklearn-textclassifier/README.md

 The train.py script requires you to set up the following directories within the train directory:
 - /input
     - /data.csv - REQUIRED: The data file containing your text and labels.
-    - /config.json - OPTIONAL: A file to overwrite default training configurations.
+    - /config.json - REQUIRED: A training configuration file.
     - /hyperparameter.json - OPTIONAL: A file to adjust default hyperparameters.
 - output:
     - This is where the trained model.p file will be placed.

-The train/train.py script has the following defaults:
+The config.json file has the following defaults:

 ```
 {